Digit App

 Disclaimer: You can only claim these tax deductions under 80D with the Old Tax Regime.
 The New Tax Regime of FY 2023-2024 does not offer any tax deduction under 80D.

-While a life insurance policy aims to secure the financial requirements of an insured’s dependent family members in the event of untimely death, a health insurance scheme gives an individual access to quality health care and treatment facilities.
+A life insurance policy aims to secure the financial requirements of an insured’s dependent family members in the event of untimely death, whereas a health insurance scheme gives an individual access to quality health care and treatment facilities.
+Here is the major differences between a health insurance and life insurance policy.

 Points of Difference